 Just get started.
 After all, you can’t start your journey until you book your trip!
 Once you pass IDFX, then you can take IDPX and Practicum in any combination or order that works for you.

 NCIDQ Application Timeline — All 3 Sections

 If you have already earned your qualified work experience, your approved application for all 3 sections is valid for 10 exam administrations or approximately 5 years.

 Earned Approved Education and Qualified Work Experience

 *You can take the tests for each section in any order you choose.

-So you want to make sure that before you start, you’re going to be able to complete everything within that 5-year window.
+So you want to make sure that you’re going to be able to complete everything within that 5-year window before you start.

 According to CIDQ, this is because